7693geetu/Tomato_Price_Prediction/README.md

 - Pandas
 - NumPy
 - Matplotlib / Seaborn (for data visualization)
-- Scikit-learn (for building ML models)
+- Scikit-learn (for machine learning)

-## 📊 Model Used

-- **Linear Regression**: A simple and interpretable algorithm used to model the relationship between input features and tomato prices.

-## 📈 Project Outcome
+## 🎯 Project Outcome

-- Generates predictions for future tomato prices based on the given dataset.
+- Predicts future prices of tomatoes based on historical trends.
-- Helps farmers with **strategic planning** and **market timing**.
+- Empowers farmers with **data-driven insights** to plan selling strategies, reduce losses, and optimize profits.

 ## 💡 Future Improvements

-- Include more features such as weather data, market demand, etc.
+- Incorporate additional features such as weather patterns, transportation cost, and demand/supply indicators.
-- Use advanced models like Random Forest, XGBoost, or LSTM for better accuracy.
+- Implement models like **Random Forest**, **XGBoost**, or **LSTM** for more accurate forecasts.
-- Build a web or mobile dashboard for ease of access to predictions.
+- Develop a user-friendly web dashboard or mobile app for real-time price predictions.

 ## 🤝 Contribution

-Feel free to fork this repo, raise issues, or submit PRs to improve this project!
+This project is open for collaboration.
+Feel free to:
+- Fork the repository
+- Raise issues or suggest improvements
+- Submit pull requests

 ---